"One must still have chaos in oneself to be able to give birth to a dancing star." -- Friedrich Nietzsche

 This plugin (with the help of the external "gifsicle"-program) produces GIF-animations with a local colormap for each frame (if thats required).
 Another little benefit of gifsicle is the ability to specify a loop count (instead of just "once"/"forever").

-Other than that, it should behave exactly like gimps save-gif-animation: Strings like (123ms) (combine) (replace) in the layer-attributes are honored, and also the lowest layer in the list is displayed at first.
+Other than that, it should behave exactly like gimps save-gif-animation: Strings like (123ms) (combine) (replace) in the layer-attributes are honored, and also the lowest layer in the list is displayed first.

 Of course, there's a little price to pay: